kayelet/docker-mysql-python/README.md

 This docker cluster has been written and run on Windows 10.

 # project's structure
 app/
-  main.py: runs SQL files on the MYSQL database. app.py: runs the Flask app database.py: contains the Database class with properties and methods run by the main.py script.
+  - main.py: runs SQL files on the MYSQL database
+  - app.py: runs the Flask app
+  - database.py: contains the Database class with properties and methods run by the main.py script
-  Dockerfile: builds the mysql_flask_app container
+  - Dockerfile: builds the mysql_flask_app container
-  requirements: contains list of Python required libraries templates/
+  - requirements: contains list of Python required libraries
+  - templates/
-    index.html
+    -- index.html

 db/
-  init.sql: initializes the mysql_db container by creating database 'mysql_db' and creating SQL_RUN_LOG table.
+  - init.sql: initializes the mysql_db container by creating database 'mysql_db' and creating SQL_RUN_LOG table.

-sqls/ contains SQL init files
+sqls/
-  sql_run_log_0.sql: in case table is dropped, this file creating it will be the first to run by main.py department_tab_10.sql: example file employee_tab_20.sql: example file department_ins_30.sql: example file docker-compose.yml: creates the docker cluster with the two containers
+  - sql_run_log_0.sql: in case table is dropped, this file creating it will be the first to run by main.py
+  - department_tab_10.sql: example file
+  - employee_tab_20.sql: example file
+  - department_ins_30.sql: example file

+docker-compose.yml: creates the docker cluster with the two containers

 # Python-Mysql development Platform